The Office of Mark W. Swimelar

 SELLING PROPERTY: You cannot dispose of any of your property, including land, without Court approval.
 If you dispose of your property without permission, the transaction may be set aside and your plan could be dismissed.

 DISCHARGE: When you have successfully completed your plan payments, the Trustee's office will generate a "Final Account and Report," as well as a debtor refund check if appropriate.
-This report will be submitted to the Court.
-The Court will issue a "Discharge of Chapter 13" shortly thereafter.
-This discharge also acts as an injunction against your creditors after your case has ended.
+After the Final Account and Report is filed with the Bankruptcy Court, you will need to complete and file a Chapter 13 Debtor's Certifications Regarding Domesting Support Obligations, certifying that you have met all the requirements for obtaining a Chapter 13 discharge.
+The Court will then issue a notice of a default hearing date.
+If an objection is filed, a hearing will be held.
+If no objection is filed, the Court will forward a "Discharge of Chapter 13" shortly after the hearing date.
+This discharge acts as an injunction against your creditors after your case has ended.
 However, if you failed to pay a secured claim in your plan, then the lien on the collateral will still exist despite the discharge of your personal obligation to pay.
-Under BAPCPA, certain debts are not dischargeable.
+Certain debts are not dischargeable.
 Please contact your attorney if you have questions about which debts will not be discharged.

 INCOME TAX INFORMATION: It is your responsibility to file tax returns on your own every year, or as needed.
 You will need to obtain information regarding any interest paid on claims directly from the creditors.
 The expenses of your Chapter 13 plan are not deductible for Federal Income Tax purposes.